M31 Capital · Research Brief · February 2026

 Blockchain Data Sovereignty

 Self-sovereign health identity.
 Health data encrypted with granular, programmable, time-limited consent.
 When anonymized data contributes to research or AI training, the individual is directly compensated.
 No single institution controls the data layer.
-Open, blockchain-verified global registry of therapeutic protocols with standardized evidence tiers, supply chain provenance, and decentralized peer review.

 Layer 8 — Incentives